aryszka/mml/manual.md

 - `len`: length of a string, list, structure, channel
 - `keys`: keys of a structure
 - `format`: formatted string in the style of Go's `fmt.Sprintf`
-- `stdin`: reads a string from the standard input of provided length, if negative then reads to EOF, can return an error
+- `stdin`: reads a string from the standard input of provided length, can return an error
 - `stdout`: writes a string to the standard output, can return an error
 - `stderr`: writes a string to the standard error, can return an error
 - `string`: the string representation of the input argument